Your content is now Live by default

 The solution: Opaque surrogate keys, delivered in real time

 We developed a fine-grained system to precisely map which queries need invalidation on content updates.
 Queries are tagged to track exactly what an update will affect.
-The mechanics are complex (as anyone who's worked with graph data structures knows), but we've made it simple through our new syncTags property in query results.
+We developed this for granular invalidation of our own CDNs, but we've also made available for invalidating other external like caches, like web browsers, it simple through our new syncTags property in query results.

 We've also added throttling measures for high-volume update scenarios, strengthening our global infrastructure's resilience.
 These sync tags are opaque, making them safe to expose in an external API without authentication.